tezzachris/GARCH/README.md

 Capturing Option Anomalies with a Variance-Dependent Pricing Kernel The Economic Value of Realized Volatility: Using High-Frequency Returns for Option Valuation

-Vrontos - A full-factor multivariate GARCH model

 Interessante da abstract
 Zhang Chan - Efficient Factor GARCH Models and Factor-DCC Models

-Alternativa per t student

-Shah - Student-t Processes as Alternatives to Gaussian Processes

-Interessante per trasformata esscher per EMM e abstract Tong - Option pricing under threshold autoregressive models by threshold Esscher transform

 Teng - ON THE HESTON MODEL WITH STOCHASTIC CORRELATION

-HEYDE - STUDENT PROCESSES

-Per stima modelli:
-1)
-2) On the Estimation of Heston-Nandi GARCH Using Returns and/or Options: A Simulation-based Approach
-3) simulated annealing

-Langrock - Some nonstandard stochastic volatility models and their estimation using structured hidden Markov models

 An Empirical Comparison of GARCH Option Pricing Models